Contact us today

 Your route today takes you right past the city of Coimbra, a cradle of Portugal's famous Fado music, and home to one of the oldest universities in Europe, full of unique, intriguing chapels and libraries.
 Continue southeast later, headed towards the Spanish border, and the hilltop village of Marvão.
 One of the most impressive settings in Portugal, the village naturally has commanding views over the plains for miles around.
 Watch the sunset from one of the viewing platforms or the castle, before heading to one of our recommended restaurants for dinner.

-Perched on a ridge overlooking the Tejo river valley, Marvão has been a site of strategic importance from the earliest times, from here armies controlled a vast section of the border with Spain.
-With a short transfer to the tiny village of Galegos, you can hike 12km back to Marvão along ancient paths surrounded by giant cork oak fields.
-Views of the hilltop village guide your way on this, one of our absolute favourite hikes among the landscapes of Southern Portugal.
+Perched on a ridge overlooking the Tejo river valley, Marvão has been a site of strategic importance from the earliest times, something you can fully understand when you climb the ancient cobbled path and enter the castle to discover the vast views around you.
+Today we suggest you take a hike to appreciate the full scale of the place.
+With a short transfer to the tiny village of Galegos, right in the border with Spain, you can hike 12km back to Marvão along ancient paths surrounded by giant cork oak fields.
+The views of the hilltop village guide your way on this, one of our absolute favourite hikes among the landscapes of Southern Portugal.

 It's only a couple of hours to Évora, so you might like to linger in Marvão, or head out on another hike before departure.
 If you don't want to head straight to Alentejo's capital, it's well worth diverting to another stunningly located village, Monsaraz, a short drive to the east.
 The views over the Alqueva reservoir from the fortress are superb.
 Continue later to enter the compact city of Évora, where your charming hotel is located just inside the historic city wall, in the shade of the aqueduct.